 Tim Hightower Contract Information:

-Signed with the Saints in November of 2015.
+Re-signed with the Saints in April of 2016.

 Hightower rushed for 66 yards and a touchdown on 16 carries and added 41 yards on five catches in Sunday's win over Atlanta.

 To instantly reveal our fantasy analysis of every player – including Tim Hightower – simply subscribe now.

 |2015 Proj||29||NO||Subscribe now to see our 2013 projections for Tim Hightower|